 But are there actual ways you can lower your cell phone bill?
 We’re surrounded with a million different cellular providers and too many plans to count.
 It can be overwhelming when you try to decipher all the options just to save money on your cell phone bill.
 But guess what—it is possible!

-If you’re tired of paying a small fortune every month to have cell phone service, try these five tips to lower your cell phone bill:
+If you’re tired of paying a small fortune every month to have cell phone service, try these 10 tips to lower your cell phone bill.

-5 Tips for Lowering Your Cell Phone Bill
+10 Tips to Lower Your Cell Phone Bill

 1. Use Wi-Fi When You Can

 Try to stay on a Wi-Fi connection whenever it’s available—especially at home or work.
-And if you don’t have Wi-Fi access when you’re out and about, be smart.
-Don’t download or stream any movies, podcasts, or music unless you’re on Wi-Fi.
+And if you don’t have Wi-Fi access when you’re on the go, be smart about it!
+Don’t download or stream any movies, podcasts or music unless you’re on Wi-Fi.

-Data overages can add up quickly, and some providers charge you as much as $15!
+Data overages can add up quickly, and some providers charge you as much as $15 the instant you go over!
 Make sure you stay within your monthly limit by only using 4G/LTE when you need it.
 Some carriers will send you a warning when you’re nearing your limit.
 Sign up for the alerts!